-$\underline{\mathbf{Electricity}}$ - Oncore services the area and a line runs along the property.
+Electricity - It is believed Oncore services the area and a line runs along the property.
 There is no meter installed on the property at this time.

 Soil - There are various soil types on the property.
 Please refer to the USDA Soil Map located in this brochure for soil types and flooding information.
 NOTE: Falls County does not participate with FEMA thus Broker/Seller cannot represent if the Property is in the flood plain.
-The enclosed USDA soil reports give indications of areas that may flood which Broker/Seller deem reliable.
+The enclosed USDA soil report gives indications which areas may flood which Broker/Seller deem reliable.
 Broker/Seller advises Buyer to perform its own research as to any potential flooding.